Frequently Asked Questions

 An intramural cross country program was created for the four elementary schools starting with the 2014-2015 school year.
 Elementary runners practice three days a week starting the second week of the school year, and participate in at least three meets during the season, ending with the Fox Trot Invite in October.

-To sign up for elementary cross country, please fill out the intramural brochure.
+To sign up for elementary cross country, please fill out the intramural brochure you can get from any district elementary school.
 The brochure can be turned in to your elementary school.
 The cost for just cross country is $25, and you can see the brochure for pricing for multiple sports.

 A good pair of shoes is the most important item a cross country runner needs.
 Do not simply buy the most expensive pair you can find, however, since you need a type of shoe that best fits your feet and running style.
 If you don't know what type of shoes to buy you should go to a running store since they will know the difference and generally have a better selection than the general sporting goods stores.
 We have a good relationship with Naperville Running Company, and they will give Yorkville runners a discount, so they are our first recommendation.
 Some other good stores to try in the area are: